OneCodeMan/SuperSpecialTimer/SuperSpecialTimer/INFO.md

 ## November 3, 2024 [[[[October 31, 2024]]]]

 ### WAVE 1.1
-- [ ] Basic `TimerStats`
-    - [ ] If user did not terminate, record the session.
-    - [ ] User stats of how many times they have used timer and when.
 - [ ] On `TimerDetailView`, add an indicator on state.
     - Whether it's paused or not mainly.
 ..